jfieberg/Stats4EcologistsFiles/README.md

 - Slides contains slides for the course
 - FW8051Data includes data for the course
 - CodeTemplates contains templates (.R and .Rmd) for completing various exercises
+- HandoutsofSlides contains the slides but in a handout version (4 slides to a page)

 I would encrouage you to create other folders on your local copy (not to be pushed to github):